dfeich/emacs-course/README.md

 the joy of playing with the HP Scientific Calculators many year ago.

-For a long time I entertained the hope of passing on the knowhow.
+For a long time I entertained the hope of passing on the know-how.
 But it's not so easy, since the thing which makes Emacs so great and efficient - its staggering flexibility - also makes it tough to teach.
 Most long time users end up with configurations that fit them like a glove.
 But other users will be very opinionated in regards to the packages and optimizations that are used.
-There's a good number of excellent meta-distributions around, like SpaceMacs or Doom.
-They may be great for many users.
-I myself always stayed with my hand-written config that I constantly adapted to more modern styles (which prevented me from ever declaring the dreaded *Dot Emacs Bankruptcy*)
+There's a good number of excellent meta-distributions around, like [Spacemacs](https://www.spacemacs.org/) or [Doom](https://github.com/hlissner/doom-emacs).
+They are great and will fit many users.
+I myself always stayed with my hand-written config that I constantly adapted to more modern styles (which prevented me from ever declaring the dreaded [Dot Emacs Bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy)).

 I now decided to make a first test run with a course that is based on basic configuration of Emacs.
 I will start with an initial configuration that already has a number of nice packages that will wet the appetite.
-But the idea is not that learners shall adpot these exact configurations.
+But the idea is not that learners shall adopt these exact configurations.
 They should learn how the configuration works and how they can adapt it.
 So, they by themselves will be able to make an informed decision about whether they want to adopt one of the meta distributions, change the